 Introduction: During this time, I have stuck to some of my old pieces collected through the years.
 While I have purged many of my old stuff, I have replaced it with generic pieces to wear.
 I have tried to find a brand to be loyal to (that is not a designer) that believes in sustainability and ethical sourcing.
 Free People may have served its purpose a few years ago, but I am looking for something that covers and protects my skin from the sun, is comfortable or versatile enough to wear for any occasion, and is cute.

 Makeup: I really began noticing my affinity for cruelty-free and vegan makeup.
 While in 2016, I just bought PETA-approved glosses, the last couple of years, I am proud to say I have transitioned into completely vegan and cruelty-free hair and beauty lines.
 For nail polish, I shop HERE.
-For makeup, I love products from Huda Beauty, Fenty, Bare Minerals, and Kat Von D, which are available HERE.
-For skincare, I swear by products from PCA available HERE.
-For personal care, I love products from Dove, which are not vegan and are not cruelty-free.
-I would like to go cruelty-free with my personal care as well except the only problem is that it is difficult to find a shampoo and conditioner appropriate for my thick wavy hair.
+For face makeup, I love products from Huda Beauty, Fenty, Bare Minerals, and Kat Von D, which are available HERE.
+I would like to go cruelty free with my personal care as well except the only problem is that it is difficult to find a shampoo and conditioner appropriate for my thick wavy hair.
 If you know of a hair care brand, shoot an email or message me on Facebook!
 My last step is to go cruelty-free with perfume as well.

 Accessories: These last couple of years, I bought more than my share of designer shoes and handbags.
 I began collecting timeless pieces that can serve as heirloom pieces.
 At this stage in my life weekly lunches and periodic parties with friends, in general, are no longer my lifestyle, so I shop and save accordingly.